ehlke-hepworth/time_series_visualizer/README.md

 ### Reasoning behind decisions made

+#### DRY code
+- The application identifies number of Sensors and number of Devices per sensor,
+- The buttons and dropdown menu are created according to the number of Sensors and Parameters
+- The data is visualised according to whether the data is numeric (line graph) or text (table).

 #### SQLite
 - SQLIte offers a simple and lightweight solution to store time-series data.
 - For this application, choosing a database that does not require complex authentication mechanisms provided a straightforward and efficient solution.